AWaselnuk/typographilic/README.md

     npm install typographilic

+Then in your project:

+    var typographilic = require('typographilic');

 ## Usage

 Typographilic offers a single method.
-To create a simple modular scale, simply pass in your base font size (in pixels), line height, and scale factor:
+To create a simple modular scale, simply pass in your scale factor, base line height, and base font size (in pixels):

-    var typography = Typographilic.modularScale(16, 1.4, 1.618);
+    var typography = typographilic.scale(1.618, 1.4, 16);

-To create a multi stranded modular scale system, simply pass in an array of base sizes as the first argument:
+To create a multi stranded modular scale system, simply pass in an array of base sizes as the last argument:

-    var typography = Typographilic.doubleStrandedScale([12, 16], 1.4, 1.618);
+    var typography = typographilic.scale(1.4, 1.618, [12, 16]);

 ## Support